AhmadShahid/product-discount/README.md

     .
     ├── App/Root Modules        # Each application has at least one module, a root module.
 The root module is the starting point Nest uses to build the application graph
-    ├── Core                    # This module is reponsible for database connection, migration and regiseter other guards, pipes etc that we can utilize on other feature modules
+    ├── Core                    # This module is reponsible for database connection, migration and register other guards, pipes etc that we can utilize on other feature modules
     ├── User                    # This module is repsonsible for user saving, finding a user by email or id, etc ├── Auth                    # This module is repsonsible for user login/signup ├── Discount                # This module is handle operations related to the discount like creation of new discount, find an existing discount etc